The Great Hunt: The Hunt Begins

 Rand, the Ogier Loial, and Hurin sleep near a stone.
 They wake up, separated from the Shienaran party, and transported to an alternative world similar to their own, but deserted and distorted.
 Rand suspects that he activated the stone by unconsciously channeling saidin in his sleep.
 (Rand's struggle to accept his channeling ability is a recurring element in the novel.)
-However, Egwene dreams of a woman standing over Rand while he slept, whose "eyes seemed to shine like the moon".
+However, Egwene dreams of a woman standing over Rand while he sleeps, whose "eyes seemed to shine like the moon".

-In this alternative world, Rand comes across a beautiful woman who is fighting off a creature unlike he's ever seen, but he ends up killing it.
-She says her name is Selene, she is from Cairhien and appears to be a lady or even royalty.
+In this alternative world, Rand comes across a beautiful woman who is fighting off a creature unlike anything he's ever seen, but he ends up killing it.
+She says her name is Selene, she is from Cairhien, and appears to be a lady or even royalty.
 She says she also came to the strange world while sleeping and knows how to get back.
 One night, Rand meets Ba'alzamon in a dream and has a heron's image (the crest of his sword) branded into his palm in a fight.
 Selene explains how they can return by a different portal stone to their own world, ahead of Fain's and Ingtar's groups.
 When Fain does arrive, Rand and Loial sneak into his camp and retrieve the Horn and dagger.
-Still behind, and at a loss to explain Rand's disappearance, Lord Ingtar's group pursue Fain with the aid of Perrin, who uses his telepathic ability to communicate with wolves, which in turn can track Fain's Trollocs (the Dark One's bestial foot-soldiers).
+Still behind, and at a loss to explain Rand's disappearance, Lord Ingtar's group pursues Fain with the aid of Perrin, who uses his telepathic ability to communicate with wolves, which in turn can track Fain's Trollocs (the Dark One's bestial foot-soldiers).

 Rand's party journeys to Cairhien, where Rand finds gleeman Thom Merrilin, whom he thought dead after the events in The Eye of the World.
 Rand and Loial are attacked by Trollocs and, during their escape, damage the Chapter House of the Illuminator's Guild, a society retaining knowledge of fireworks.

 Rand receives unwanted, high-profile invitations from House Damodred and from the King.
 Hurin is attacked at the inn by Fain's forces, and the Horn and dagger are stolen once more.
 Ingtar's group arrives in Cairhien.
 Hurin traces the Darkfriends to Barthanes Damodred's manor.
 Using the now-valuable invitation, the path is traced further to a Waygate in the premises.
-However, they are prevented from pursuit by Machin Shin.
+However, they are prevented from pursuing by Machin Shin.
 Via Barthanes, Padan Fain tells them that he is taking the Horn to the port city of Falme in Toman Head.
-Thom's apprentice Dena is murdered for Thom's involvement with Rand.
+Thom's apprentice, Dena, is murdered for Thom's involvement with Rand.